annajliang/annajliang/README.md

 - 🤓 Outside of work, I'm learning PostgreSQL
 - 💬 Ask me about: All things design related
 - 😄 Pronouns: She/her
-- ⚡️ Outside of coding, I enjoy board games, video games, karaoke, hot yoga and cooking!
+- ⚡️ Outside of coding, I enjoy board games, video games, karaoke, travelling and kayaking!

 To learn more, checkout my <a href="https://annaliang.dev/" target=”_blank”>personal portfolio</a>.